flyteorg/flyte/rsts/deployment/multicluster.rst

         workflow: core.control_flow.run_merge_sort.merge_sort
         value: team1

-* Lastly, update the execution cluster label
+* Lastly, update the execution cluster label.

 .. code-block::

     flytectl update execution-cluster-label --attrFile ecl.yaml

+With this, the execution of workflows belonging to a specific project-domain or a single workflow will be scheduled on the target label cluster.